 I opened up the AV Player app on my phone and decided to go with a classic – Jim Rohn’s Challenge to Succeed.

 I thought about my ex-students, my clients, my friends, my son and myself and how, at different times in our lives, we reached forks in the road.
-The choices we made, however small at the time, turned out to be much bigger than we ever thought possible.
+Some choices we made, however small at the time, turned out to be much bigger than we ever thought possible.

 In other words, I CHANGED.